 Home buyers in Seattle (and elsewhere in Washington) typically pay somewhere between 2% and 5% of the purchase price of the house in closing fees.
 That means that a more expensive house could result in higher closing costs, and vice versa.

-At the end of 2017, ClosingCorp (a data company that serves the real estate industry) reported that Washington was among the top-ten states for most expensive closing costs.
-Washington was ranked eighth in the nation overall.
-Home buyers across the state paid an average of $5,954 that year.
-But that’s based on an average home price of $369,213, which is the average for the entire state.
+But that’s based on an average home price of $470,304, which is the average for the entire state.
 Houses are more expensive in the Seattle area, so closing costs are naturally higher there as well.

 There are several variables that can affect how much you’ll pay in closing costs in Seattle.
 Will you pay points at closing, in exchange for a lower mortgage rate?
 It’s a common strategy among borrowers who are seeking the lowest possible rate.
 And it’s one of many factors that can affect the total amount you pay on closing day.